-We are raising beautiful English style Labradors with excellent attitudes, that have the natural talent to become Master Hunters, show champions, personal hunting dogs and affectionate family members.
+We are raising English style Labrador Retrievers with excellent attitudes, that have the natural talent to become Master Hunters, show champions, personal hunting dogs and affectionate family members.
 The Dual Purpose Labrador.

 MASTER HUNTERS OF HIDDEN SPRINGS

 EDNA'S THOUGHTS ON TRAINING THE SHOW BRED LABRADOR TO THE AKC MASTER HUNTER TITLE.
 AND WHAT IS NEEDED TO OBTAIN THE CHAMPION/MASTER HUNTER DISTINCTION.